BrenPatF/Sandbox/README.md

 <a href="https://docs.oracle.com/cd/E11882_01/server.112/e10831/installation.htm#COMSC001" target="_blank">Oracle Database Sample Schemas</a>

-The install depends on the pre-requisite modules Utils, Log_Set, and Timer_Set, and `lib`, `app` schemas refer to the schemas in which Utils, examples are installed, respectively.
+The demo install depends on the pre-requisite modules Utils, Log_Set, and Timer_Set, and `lib` and `app` schemas refer to the schemas in which Utils and examples are installed, respectively.

 ### Install 1: Install Utils module
 #### [Schema: lib; Folder: (Utils) lib]